Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 And that's all !
 The checksum could be calculated from scratch from always the same seed: "Magic" followed by 0x2F, 0x15 (starting checksum when all data are 0x00).
 Each new data entering a protected area modifies the values of its corresponding checksum according to the rules.
 "Magic" is a mandatory keyword (its absence triggers the suicide code even if the checksum is correct).

 Well enough to enjoy all the crappy images of the B album of the camera (At least in the international version, Gold and Japanese are a bit better).
-The folder **/Universal cheater all cameras** contains self-explanatory codes to inject what you want in protected area of the save file.
-The defaut code configuration creates an **universal save unlocking all the features of all the camera versions.**
+[This folder](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/tree/main/Glitched%20save%20creator) contains self-explanatory code to transform any 128 kB file in legit save.
+[This folder](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/tree/main/Universal%20cheater%20all%20cameras) contains a code that generate an **universal save unlocking all the features of all the camera versions** strating from any of your preferd save.

 ## Example of state vector checksum attack
 ![State vector](Pictures/Vector_state_checksum.png)